wescamp/betrayal_of_thaeylan-1.12/betrayal_of_thaeylan/README.txt

-Dark Cloud						Taken from Era of Magic, by inferno8, but the original creator is not clear Torchbearer						Darker_Dreams, http://forums.wesnoth.org/viewtopic.php?f=23&t=23911 Fire Master						From the Vaeringjar, by Cloud and Grigistian
+Dark Cloud						Taken from Era of Magic, by inferno8, but the original creator is not clear Torchbearer						Darker_Dreams, http://forums.wesnoth.org/viewtopic.php?f=23&t=23911 Fire Master						From the Vaeringjar, by Cloud and Grigistian Nivyan collapsed (scen11)		Obvious paintover (my work) of the collapsed elf from Invasion from the Unknown, by shadowmaster

 STORY IMAGES
 Scenario 1	Frame 1 (Kingdom)	Scavenger, from The South Guard (mainline)